 Her trade/profession was "Household duties".
 Needlework was among her other interests.
 She made many puppets and cuddly toys.
 She also enjoyed embroidery.

-A new road on the new housing development at Clay Farm has been named after her: "Willers Lane" – a “bell-ringer extraordinaire” and a respected village personality.
-See Cambridge street names: How new developments are helping to tell story of Trumpington's past.
+A new road on the new housing development at Clay Farm has been named after her: "Willers Lane".
+See Derivation of Trumpington Street Names.
 A new building on Glebe Farm has been named "Maddox House", after David Maddox (1922-97) who was vicar of Trumpington from 1956 to 1990.

 One summer she had the ringers round for tea in her garden which she loved - a typical cottage garden.
 All went well provided you kept off the potted meat sandwiches!
 She also made these regularly for the Branch's ringing teas when they came to Trumpington.